johansan/obsidian-featured-image/README.md

 16. **Fill Resized Dimensions**
     - Default: `false`
-    - Description: When enabled, resized thumbnails will be exactly the size specified by max width and height, which may change the aspect ratio.
+    - Description: When enabled, resized thumbnails will be exactly the size specified by max width and height, maintaining aspect ratio and cropping to fill the dimensions.
-    - Usage: Enable this if you want consistently sized thumbnails with the exact dimensions specified.
-Keep disabled to maintain the original aspect ratio.
+    - Usage: Enable this if you want consistently sized thumbnails with the exact dimensions specified, cropped from the center.
+Keep disabled to resize the image while maintaining the original aspect ratio without cropping.

 ![Settings](images/settings.png)